sergiosgc/crud-trait/README.md

 ### Describable interface

-If you find yourself overriding a lot of these methods, it may worthwile to look at the [Describable interface](docs/Describable.md)
+If you find yourself overriding a lot of these methods, it may worthwhile to look at the [Describable interface](docs/Describable.md)

 ## SQL Access